 FRIENDS OF THE SOUTHERN WADANDI: The Friends of the Southern Wadandi group is working with our Shire to find ways to progress construction of the Wadandi Trail, hopefully from Augusta to Karridale.
 There is plenty of rehab, weed whacking and "finding the trail" to be done!
-If you would like to get involved, or come along on a Wadandi Wander, please get in touch! augusta\acda@yahoo.com
+If you would like to get involved, or come along on a Wadandi Wander, please get in touch! augusta_acda@yahoo.com of PICS fame and the mastermind behind the beautiful sail on Ellis/ Blackwood, will be hosting a school holidays mural workshop... we are hoping to make the bunker at Jay's Beach beautiful!
+Timing will be weather dependent (lest we get blown away), so book your free ticket on Humanitix to register: https://events.humanitix. com/beach-mural-with-jo-hayes paintbynumbers6290@yahoo.com

-NEXT MEETING: We are running focal group meetings only in December so please rsvp ASAP if you're interested - see you in the new year on Thursday January 11, 5.30pm at the Augusta Hotel Conference Room... come along and get involved!
+NEXT MEETING: We are running focal group meetings only in December so please rsvp ASAP if you're interested see you in the new year on Thursday January 11, 5.30pm at the Augusta Hotel Conference Room... come along and get involved!

-JAY'S BEACH BUNKER MAKEOVER:
+JAY'S BEACH BUNKER MAKEOVER: Local artist Jo Hayes,